 What Do They Do:

-Finally, we have the companies that actually interacts with the end-user.
+Finally, we have the companies that actually interact with the end-user.
 These businesses are the customers of the BaaS platform.

-Now, it is important to understand that these businesses can be fintech or non-fintech company.
+Now, it is important to understand that these businesses can be fintech or non-fintech companies.
 The consumer is anyone interested in integrating these financial services into their product.

 How Do They Do It:

 Usually, the fintech/non-fintech businesses plug into the BaaS platform to provide financial services to their own customers.
 Since the fintech services are provided through a BaaS platform, they need to be compliant with its regulations.